11 Tips for Building an Energy-Efficient Custom HomeMarch 19, 2020

 4. Include Ceiling Fans in Major Rooms

-Ceiling fans help circulate air throughout a room.
+One of the biggest benefits of ceiling fans is that they help circulate air throughout a room.
 They can also be used to help regulate and keep the temperature consistent.
 It’s important to keep in mind that they are really only a good fit in rooms with ceilings that are at least eight feet high.

 They can be particularly useful in assisting cooling efforts.
 In fact, using a ceiling fan when you are using air conditioning can allow you to raise the thermostat about 4 degrees Fahrenheit without reducing comfort!

 Solar panels can be placed on a home and used to dramatically cut the cost of heating and cooling the home for years to come.
 Even if you have to dip into using power from your electricity provider, having solar panels available to supplement your electricity usage can provide energy savings across the board.
 There may even be some months when your electricity provider owes you a credit!

 The EPA has designed the ENERGY STAR rating system to help homeowners improve their energy savings in both new and existing homes.
 It was created in 1992 and is the “trusted, government-backed symbol for energy efficiency”.
 Each product has to be independently certified regarding quality, savings, and performance before it can earn the ENERGY STAR label.